orsonteodoro/oiledmachine-overlay/README.md

 The not safe for production sanitizers will default to opt-in in this overlay to decrease the attacker capabilties.
-Users can choose to opt-out and follow upstream opt-out convienience-first security posture.
+Users can choose to opt-out and follow upstream opt-out performance-first security posture.
 However, there are trade-offs between a combination of several classes of exploits versus information disclosure.
 Many of the sanitizers mitigate a combination of CE, PE, DoS, DT, ID during runtime but have a possible unintended ID tradeoff.